zentyal/zentyal/docs/en/user/groupware.rst

 All users being added to eBox from that moment on will be able to log in eGroupware without requiring any other action.

 In addition, we can integrate the webmail service provided by eGroupware with eBox **mail** module.
 For this the only action required is to select a pre-existing virtual domain and to enable the IMAP service, allowing for the reception of mail.
+This is done by the eBox installer automatically if you select **ebox-egroupware** to install.
 Instructions for creating a mail domain and configuring the IMAP service are fully explained in chapter :ref:`mail-service-ref`.

-For the selection of the domain used by eGroupware, you should access the menu :menuselection:`Groupware` and the tab :guilabel:`Virtual Mail Domain`.
+For the domain selection used by eGroupware, you should access the :menuselection:`Groupware --> Virtual Mail Domain` tab.
 The interface is shown in the following image.
 It is only needed to select the desired domain and click the button :guilabel:`Change`.
 Although, as usual, this action does not take effect until the button